Prospective Students & Volunteers

 Information for Volunteers & Undergraduates

-Please email our Lab Manager Dennis Cocherell (decocherell@ucdavis.edu) and our Staff Research Associate Sarah Baird (sebaird@ucdavis.edu) with information about your major, experience, research interests, and why you would like to join the Fish Conservation Physiology Lab.
+Please fill out this Google Form or email our Co-Lab Manager Heather Bell (hnbell@ucdavis.edu) with a C.V./resume and information about your major, experience, research interests, and why you would like to join the Fish Conservation Physiology Lab as a volunteer/undergraduate researcher.
+If you are inquiring about graduate school (Masters or PhD), please see the section below.

 Information for Potential Graduate Students